One child was called a mean name. Someone else was pushed around. A third child was intentionally excluded from a social event by their classmates.

 Being bullied during childhood is another leading cause of mental illness.

 A study published in the JAMA Psychiatry Journal showed that people who were bullied as children were more likely to suffer from anxiety and depression.
-Not only can bullying lead to a mental illness for the victim but also for the child who is the bully.
+Not only can bullying lead to mental illness for the victim but also for the child who is the bully.

 “The effects of being bullied are direct, pleiotropic, and long-lasting,” says the article on the JAMA Psychiatry Journal that explains the study’s results, “with the worst effects for those who are both victims and bullies.”